RafidMuhymin/astro-spa/README.md

 Example: `"#root"`

-The querySelector of the element of the page that will get replaced instead of the whole document.
+The querySelector of the element of the page, which will get replaced instead of the whole document.

 ### defaultAnimation